HTW-MMP/heinz/README.md

 </section>
 ```

 ### Video
 There are three kinds of video players you can embed into your `index.html`.
-Two are normal **players**, one with content width and the other is oversized.
+Two are normal **players**, one with content width and the one oversized.
 Both you can start and stop with the play button.
 Enter the soucre into `src=""`.
 You can add links from the web or use local stored videos.
 Responsive video needs video-wrap and video, because paddinghack does not like to be used in grid.